YourOriginal/UTSCSS/README.md

 ### Challenges and Difficulties Encountered

    The formulas and procedure of creating pivot tables, calculating totals and percentages were all straight forward and I encountered no difficulty.
 The most challenging part of the project was coming up with the countifs statement to count the number of success/failed/canceled.
-It was originally confusing when determining the the order of criterias along with proper syntax but after some searching and testing on simpler tables I was able to solve my issues.
+It was originally confusing when determining the the order of criterias along with proper syntax to fit the ranges I wanted, but after some searching and testing on simpler tables I was able to solve my issues.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?
+The data showed relatively promising patterns

 - What are some limitations of this dataset?